rathi2016/EXAmple-showing-JASON-AJAX/README.md

 - Objects
 - Arrays

-An example of Jason:(nested storing of data using array and objects)
+An example of Json:(nested storing of data using array and objects)
 ```
 [
   {